tiagobondoso/dynatrace-cordova-plugin/README.md

 To finish the process
 1. Commit and push all your code to your fork
 2. Create a release with a tag
-3. Create a PR to merge your code into main
+3. Create a PR to merge your code into main, or point your plugin to your private repo by:
+   * Opening it with Service Studio
+   * Clicking on the plugin name in the right-side panel
+   * Going to extensibility
+   * And changing the URL of the repository